The House Of Stuart

 Monmouth attempted to attack the enemy under cover of darkness, while they were encamped on Sedgemoor.
 His army were halted over night at a wide ditch which ran across Sedgemoor and first light revealed them to the royalists.
 Slaughter ensued, Monmouth deserted his followers and fled.
 He was later captured in the New Forest, hiding in a ditch.
 He begged his uncle the King for mercy.

-The King adamantly refused to receive him and cast aspersions on Monmouth's mother, Lucy Walter, known to have been a promiscuous woman, raising doubts that his brother was ever Monmouth's father, commenting that Lucy died of "a disease incident to her profession", labelling her as little more than a common whore.
+The King adamantly refused to receive him and cast aspersions on Monmouth's mother, Lucy Walter, known to have been a promiscuous woman, raising doubts that his brother was ever Monmouth's father, commenting that Lucy died of "a disease incident to her profession", labeling her as little more than a common whore.

 Monmouth wrote in desperation to his step-mother, Catherine of Braganza, soliciting her aid.
 She generously attempted to intercede for his life, but James refused to be swayed.
 On 15th July Monmouth went to the block.
 His execution was bungled by the headsman, Jack Ketch, who took five chops to sever his handsome but unruly head.
 He had to finish off with a knife to completely sever it.
 He was buried in the Chapel of St. Peter ad Vincula, within the Tower of London.